atgreen/lisp-openshift/README.md

 Create an account at http://openshift.redhat.com/

-Install your commant line tools as instructed at https://www.openshift.com/get-started#cli
+Install your command line tools as instructed at https://www.openshift.com/get-started#cli

 Create a DIY application